KlipTrio Pet Nail Clippers Get FREE Domestic Shipping!

 How to Trim Your Pet's Nails

-- Use the KlipTrio's surgical-grade, stainless steel clippers to trim your pet's nails, one at a time.
+Use KlipTrio's surgical-grade, stainless steel clippers to trim your pet's nails one at a time.

-- Start by clipping a little at a time or use file to shave down nail.
+Start by clipping a little at a time, or use the file to shave down the nail.

 - Gently insert the injured nail into the styptic powder contained in the cartridge.

-- Once a cartridge has been punctured, please do not use on a different pet, or save used cartridge for future grooming of the same pet.
-Simply discard in trash and insert styptic powder refill cartridge for next pet, or future trimming.
+- Once a cartridge has been punctured, please do not use it on a different pet or save the used cartridge for future grooming of the same pet.
+Simply discard it in the trash and insert a styptic powder refill cartridge for the next pet or future trimming.

-- Use integrated nail file to smooth any rough edges that may be left after trimming.
+- Use the integrated nail file to smooth any rough edges that may be left after trimming.

-- If nail is trimmed too short, cutting in to the nail vein, and styptic powder was applied, either refrain from filing the injured nail, or use extreme care, so not to worsen the injured nail, or cause additional pain.
+- If the nail is trimmed too short, cutting into the nail vein, and styptic powder was applied, either refrain from filing the injured nail or use extreme care to not worsen the injured nail or cause additional pain.

-Teach your pet to see the nail trimming process as something positive when using the KlipTrio.
-Fill your empty cartridge with peanut butter, cheese wiz or their favorite treats, or use our soon to come KlipTreatO™.
-It will help reduce fear and they will view the nail trimming experience as something rewarding.
+Teach your pet to see the nail-trimming process as something positive when using KlipTrio®.
+Fill your empty cartridge with peanut butter, cheese wiz, or their favorite treats, or use our soon-to-come KlipTreatO™.
+It will help reduce fear, and they will view the nail-trimming experience as something rewarding.

 This is very beneficial as an approach in a Veterinary setting as well as in a Grooming setting.